 A 3-phase inspection process is conducted to make sure that major construction defects within your house are not covered up.
-The new construction 3 phase inspection are conducted at separate times, as follows: **The first phase inspection is conducted prior to your concrete being poured (Pre-pour Inspection). **The second phase inspection is conducted prior to the interior walls and insulation being installed (Framing Inspection). **The final inspection is conducted after the home is complete, usually around the time of walk-through, when you walk with your builder and place blue tape on defects (Final Inspection).
+The new construction 3 phase inspection are conducted at separate times, as follows: **The first phase (Pre-pour Inspection) inspection is conducted prior to your concrete being poured. **The second phase (Pre dry-wall/insulation inspection) inspection is conducted prior to the interior walls and insulation being installed. **The final inspection is conducted after the home is complete, usually around (four days prior) to the time of walk-through, when you walk with your builder and place blue tape on defects.

 Another picture of second phase inspection.